 3. Time to taste!
-Distribute the Tasting Worksheet and samples.
-Invite students to make observations about each sample's smell and appearance.
-Remind students not to rush as they make observations.
-Next, distribute the cucumber spears and apple slices and demonstrate how to dip them into the yogurt dips.
-Finally, instruct students to taste each dip, observing the flavors and how they feel in the mouth.
+Distribute the Tasting Worksheet and samples of the Indian-inspired dip.
+Only distribute one sample at a time, so students don't get confused about which dip they are tasting.
+Write the name of the dip on the board and invite students to copy the name onto their paper or draw a picture of the sample in the provided space.
+Invite students to make observations about the dip's smell and appearance.
+Next, distribute the cucumber spears and demonstrate how to dip them into the yogurt.
+Finally, instruct students to taste the dip, observing the flavors and how it feels in the mouth.
+Repeat this sequence for the Greek-inspired dip using apple slices.

-- 4. Discussion.
-Choose some of the questions below to spark discussion. - Did you enjoy the yogurt dishes you tried today?
-Why or why not? - Were there any flavors or ingredients in the yogurt dishes that you found surprising? - Did any of the yogurt dishes remind you of something you've tried before? - How did you feel about trying yogurt dishes that were new and different? - How did trying these new yogurts help you learn more about different places and people around the world? - Do you think you could teach someone else how to make one of these yogurts at home?
+4. Discussion.
+Choose some of the questions below to spark discussion.

+- Did you enjoy the yogurt dishes you tried today?
+Why or why not? - Were there any flavors or ingredients in the yogurt dishes that you found surprising? - o Did any of the yogurt dishes remind you of something you've tried before? - How did you feel about trying yogurt dishes that were new and different? - How did trying these new yogurts help you learn more about different places and people around the world? - Do you think you could teach someone else how to make one of these yogurts at home?
 Why or why not? - If you had a magic yogurt spoon, where would you want it to take you in the world to try yogurt from another country? - What's one thing you learned about yogurt today?

 5. Conclusion.
 In this yogurt adventure, you've journeyed across continents through your taste buds, exploring the world of yogurt in sweet and savory forms.
-Isn't it amazing how different foods go together to create new tasty flavors?
+Isn't it amazing how different foods go together to create tasty new flavors?
 As this tasting journey wraps up, savor the richness of understanding and appreciation you've gained, one spoonful at a time.